PredictiveEcology/SpaDES/cran-comments.md

 There were 2 NOTEs:

-1. There are three parts to this note:
+1. There are two parts to this note:

-    a.
-We apologize for having missed these bugs when previously submitting to CRAN.

-            Days since last update: 2

     a.
 Several words were flagged as possibly mispelled, but they are not.